-A full-length portrait of Kate M. Gordon, founder of the Era Club (Equal Rights Association) in 1896 to work on vote and civic reforms.
+A full-length portrait of Kate M. Gordon, an influential New Orleans activist who advocated for woman suffrage.
+She founded the Era Club (Equal Rights Association) in 1896 to work on voting rights and civic reforms.
 Learn more »

 Sisters Jean and Kate Gordon stand out as among the most influential women of the progressive era in New Orleans.
 Though their interests often overlapped, they also carved out distinctive areas of individual influence: social welfare for Jean and woman suffrage for Kate.
 Together, they aroused a sense of social responsibility among women of their city’s middle class, fueling campaigns for many reforms in the city and state.